DiscontinuedUpdate: Nike Air Zoom Pegasus 36

 As a shoe for logging the training miles and increasing the mileage, they have worked extremely well under different conditions and on a variety of terrains.
-The true test came when traveling across America for 3 months, visiting a large diversity of terrains, climates and weather conditions.
+The real test came when traveling across America for 3 months, visiting an enormous diversity of terrains, climates and weather conditions.

-On a number of occassions, I have used these shoes for two or three runs on the same day and multiple times on concurrent days.
-The shoe itself had no issue with withstanding these runs, distances and terrains however, as previously stated the shoes do feel as though they will require a rest to breathe.
+On many occasions, I have used these shoes for two or three runs on the same day and multiple times on concurrent days.
+The shoe itself had no issue with withstanding these runs, distances, and terrains, however, as previously stated the shoes do feel as though they will require rest to breathe.

-As with Nike being the powerhouse and world-dominating brand that it is, variation and colourways seem to be one of their strong suits.
-The ability to produce such large quantities of the shoes means that they more often than not have a large range of colours and variations.
+As with Nike being the powerhouse and world-dominating brand that it is, variation and colorways seem to be one of their strong suits.
+The ability to produce such large quantities of the shoes means that they more often than not have a large range of colors and variations.

-As a consumer, if the shoe fits (pardon the pun!), then there will be a lot of colours to choose from.
-At the time of writing more than 24 colours have been released for men, (14 for women), as well as the NikeiD customization service.
+As a consumer, if the shoe fits (pardon the pun!), then there will be a lot of colors to choose from.
+At the time of writing more than 24 colors have been released for men, (14 for women), as well as the NikeiD customization service.

-Nike ID allows you to customize various elements of the shoes to create your perfect colour combination; be warned there are endless possibilities and a lot of time can be spent on this!
+Nike ID allows you to customize various elements of the shoes to create your perfect color combination; be warned there are endless possibilities and a lot of time can be spent on this!